kubernetes-ui/topology-graph/README.md

 A javascript plain object with kubernetes kinds as keys (ie: *Pod*, *Service* ...).
 Only items with an ```item.kind``` that is a key in this object will be displayed.
-The values should be strings.
-These strings will be placed inside each item's circle in the topology view.
-Usually the strings are characters in a special icon font.
-The values may also be blank strings.
+The values should be xlink hrefs (eg: html ids prefixed with '#').
+These will be used to draw the vertices.

 #### relations